albar965/littlenavmap-manual/src/en/SCENERY.rst

 These fields are populated automatically, but can be changed to any other valid location.

-**Microsoft Flight Simulator 2020:** The base path of the MSFS installation and its directories ``Community`` and ``Official`` is detected automatically.
+**Microsoft Flight Simulator 2020:** The base path of the MSFS 2020 installation and its directories ``Community`` and ``Official`` is detected automatically.
 You can change the path manually if needed.

+**Microsoft Flight Simulator 2024:** The installation path of MSFS 2024 is detected automatically to recognize the simulator.
+The path cannot be changed and is not required since airports and navaids are loaded using the SimConnect interface while the simulator is running.

 **X-Plane:** The base path of the first X-Plane installation is added.
 Select the base path manually if you like to read the scenery